Do Go On - 319 - Vincent Gigante, The Oddfather

 Yeah, he's going to live for a lot longer.

-By the start of the 80s, Philip Lombardo
+By the start of the 80s, Philip Lombardo, aka Benny Squint, aka Cockeyed Phil,

 was in charge of the Genovese crime family.

-He got the nickname because he wore thick glasses, thick-rimmed glasses.
+You got the nicknames because he wore thick glasses, thick-rimmed glass.

 Benny the Squint?